hawkinsw/CS5138/MiniAssignmentExplore/README.md

 => XXXXX:      lea    0xf9ff(%rip),%rdi        # 0x555555577f70
 ```

-The `display` command tells `gdb` to print some user-specified output every time it pauses program execution.
-Here we are directing `gdb` to print the memory at `$rip` (the instruction pointer -- i.e., the address of the instruction that the CPU is currently executing) as if it were an instruction.
+Enabling a display using the `display` command tells `gdb` to print some user-specified output every time it pauses program execution.
+Here we are directing `gdb` to print the memory at `$rip` (the instruction pointer -- i.e., the address of the instruction that the CPU is currently executing) as if it were an instruction (the `i` parameter to `display`).

 Issue a series of `stepi` commands until the `$rip` points to `0x7ffff7d7fde0` (again, your value may differ!). `stepi` tells `gdb` to run the program for a single machine instruction and then stop!
-In `submission.txt`, record your interaction with `gdb` as you slowly progress toward `0x7ffff7d7fde0`. _Hint_: It shouldn't take too many invocations of `stepi`.
+In `submission.txt`, record your interaction with `gdb` as you slowly progress toward your specific value of `0x7ffff7d7fde0`. _Hint_: It shouldn't take too many invocations of `stepi`.

 ## Conclusion